servicetitan/Stl.Fusion/README.md

 *Step 3* doesn't change much in terms of network traffic: it's either zero or one extra message per call (i.e. 3 messages instead of 2 in the worst case).
 But this small addition allows [Compute Service Clients] to know precisely when a given cached call result becomes inconsistent.

-The presence of *step 3* makes a huge difference: any cached & still consistent result is as good as the data you'll get from the remote server, right?So it's totally fine to resolve a call that "hits" such a result locally, incurring no network round-trip!
+The presence of *step 3* makes a huge difference: any cached & still consistent result is as good as the data you'll get from the remote server, right?
+So it's totally fine to resolve a call that "hits" such a result locally, incurring no network round-trip!

 [Compute Service Clients] act as local [Compute Services].
 Look at this code:
 ```cs